 As an NYC resident and avid MTA bus rider, while I appreciate the MTA app, I wish it would actually visualize your bus options.
 Instead of showing them on their map, you have to pull up an info panel that just lists nearby routes.
 That’s why I decided to create this interactive map: to be able to see every single MTA bus currently in service across the city.

 This map makes an API call to the MTA Bus Time API every 45 seconds.
-When a user hovers (desktop) or taps (mobile) on a bus, a popup appears showing the bus number, destination, and next few stops — along with the full route path on the map.
+When a user hovers (desktop) or taps (mobile) on a bus, a popup appears showing the bus number, destination, and next few stops — along with the full route path and bus stop locations on the map.
 Users can also select a route from the borough and express dropdowns, which highlights all buses on that route and displays the full route path.

 The frontend is hosted on GitHub Pages, while the backend lives in an AWS Lambda function.
 Every 45 seconds, the browser makes a direct API call to the Lambda URL, which fetches the latest bus data from the MTA Bus Time API and returns it to the map.